MetaMask/keyring-api/docs/architecture.md

   on an account.

 - **MetaMask**: The web3 provider that dapps connect to.
-It routes requests to the keyring Snaps and lets the user perform some level of account management.
+It routes requests to the account Snaps and lets the user perform some level of account management.

 - **Snap**: A Snap that implements the Keyring API to manage the user's accounts, and to handle requests that use these accounts.